Barath-07-tech/codebase_doc_llm/output/docs/index.md

-# Parcel Management System - Documentation
+# Airline Management System - Documentation

 ## Overview
-The Parcel Management System is a Java-based web application designed to manage parcel bookings, deliveries, and tracking.
-The system allows users to book parcels, track their status, and receive updates on delivery.
-It also provides an interface for officers to manage parcel deliveries and track parcels.
+This project is a desktop-based Airline Management System developed in Java.
+Analysis of the source code reveals a comprehensive application designed to handle core airline operations through a graphical user interface (GUI).
+The system facilitates passenger management, flight booking, ticket cancellation, and information retrieval.
+It directly interacts with a MySQL database to persist and manage all data, making it a classic example of a database-driven desktop application built using the Java Swing framework.

 ## Project Statistics
-- **Total Files**: 61
+- **Total Files**: 13
-- **Programming Languages**: Java, JSP, Markdown, XML
+- **Programming Languages**: Java, XML, properties
-- **Last Updated**: [Current Date]
+- **Last Updated**: 2024-05-23

 ## Technology Stack
+- **Programming Language**:
+    - **Java**: The core language used for the application's logic and structure.
+- **User Interface**:
+    - **Java Swing**: The primary framework used to build the graphical user interface (GUI) components, windows, and event handling.
+- **Database**:
+    - **MySQL**: The backend relational database used for storing all application data, including passenger details, flight information, and reservations.
+The connection string `jdbc:mysql:///airlinemanagementsystem` confirms its use.
+    - **JDBC (Java Database Connectivity)**: The standard Java API used to connect and execute queries against the MySQL database.
+The `com.mysql.cj.jdbc.Driver` is explicitly loaded.
-- **Backend**: Java
+- **Development Environment**:
+    - **Apache NetBeans**: The project is structured as a NetBeans project, indicated by the `nbproject` directory and associated XML configuration files.
-- **Frontend**: JSP
+- **Third-Party Libraries**:
-- **Database**: Not explicitly mentioned, but likely MySQL or similar relational database management system
-- **Server**: Not explicitly mentioned, but likely Apache Tomcat or similar Java-based web server
+    - **JCalendar (jcalendar-1.4.jar)**: Provides the `JDateChooser` component, a Swing widget used for easy date selection in the flight booking interface.
+    - **RS2XML (rs2xml.jar)**: Contains the `net.proteanit.sql.DbUtils` utility, which is used to efficiently populate `JTable` components directly from a JDBC `ResultSet` in modules like `FlightInfo` and `JourneyDetails`.

 ## Architecture Overview
-The system follows a Model-View-Controller (MVC) architecture pattern.
-The model layer consists of Java classes representing parcel, user, and payment data.
-The view layer consists of JSP files for rendering web pages.
-The controller layer consists of Java servlets that handle HTTP requests and interact with the model layer.
+The application follows a monolithic architecture typical for desktop applications.
+It can be logically separated into three layers:
+1.  **Presentation Layer**: Comprises all the Java Swing classes (`Home`, `AddCustomer`, `BookFlight`, etc.) that create the user interface.
+Each class represents a specific window or screen.
+2.  **Business Logic Layer**: The logic is tightly coupled with the presentation layer within the `actionPerformed` event listeners.
+These methods handle user input, validate data, and orchestrate calls to the data access layer.
+3.  **Data Access Layer**: A centralized `ConnDB.java` class manages the JDBC connection to the MySQL database.
+SQL queries are embedded directly within the methods of the presentation layer classes to perform CRUD (Create, Read, Update, Delete) operations.

 ## Documentation Navigation
 - 📐 [Architecture](./architecture.md) - System design and components